xizon/uix-kit/README.md

 }
 ```

-**Step 2-2 &#128161; Optional.** Alright, so if you need to support RTL.
+**Step 2-2 (Optional).** Alright, so if you need to support RTL.
 You need create a new SASS/SCSS file.
 Go into the `src/components/ES6/demo-module/scss-rtl/` folder and create a file called: `_style.scss`.
 Like this:

 ```sh
 /* ======================================================